paysdoc/ES6TypeScript/README.md

 ###Assignment 1 Gulp
 ```
 Take a look inside the gulpfile.js file at the 'ts-compile' task that takes care of the transpilation
 process.
-This tasks defines the sources files, pipes it through 'gulp-typescript' and places inside the
+This tasks defines the sources files, pipes it through 'gulp-TypeScript' and places inside the
 distribution folder.
 ```